 The set of PDCCH monitoring occasions for DCI format 1_0 or DCI format 1_1 for scheduling PDSCH receptions or SPS PDSCH release is defined as the union of PDCCH monitoring occasions across active DL BWPs of configured serving cells, ordered in ascending order of start time of the search space set associated with a PDCCH monitoring occasion.
 The cardinality of the set of PDCCH monitoring occasions defines a total number of PDCCH monitoring occasions.

-A value of the counter downlink assignment indicator (DAI) field in DCI format 1_0 or DCI format 1_1 denotes the accumulative number of {serving cell, PDCCH monitoring occasion}-pair(s) in which PDSCH reception(s) or SPS PDSCH release(s) associated with DCI format 1_0 or DCI format 1_1 is present, up to the current serving cell and current PDCCH monitoring occasion, first in increasing order of serving cell index and then in increasing order of PDCCH monitoring occasion index , where .
+A value of the counter downlink assignment indicator (DAI) field in DCI format 1_0 or DCI format 1_1 denotes the accumulative number of {serving cell, PDCCH monitoring occasion}-pair(s) in which PDSCH reception(s) or SPS PDSCH release associated with DCI format 1_0 or DCI format 1_1 is present, up to the current serving cell and current PDCCH monitoring occasion, first in increasing order of serving cell index and then in increasing order of PDCCH monitoring occasion index , where .